EPCCed/intro_to_cp2k/day1/README.md

 A lot of parameters have default values which they are set if no value is given for them in the input file.
 This may seem handy but it can be dangerous to take the default value in a lot of cases as this can lead to inaccurate results.
 You should question the default values and check that they are suitable for your system.
-One key value which should always be set for accuracy is the energy cutoff (link).
+One key value which should always be set for good accuracy is the energy cutoff (link).
 This will be done in the second exercise.

 #### Printing

 The general verbosity of the output is controlled by the `PRINT_LEVEL` command in the GLOBAL section.
 However you may want to print more information about particular properties than others.
-This can be done by adding a &PRINT section within the input file section. eg.
+This can be done by adding a `&PRINT` section within the input file section. eg.

 ```
 &MOTION